rpajanssen/java-triangle/exception-handling/README.md

 The **before** module has example code with common occurring mistakes.
 The **after** module addresses these mistakes.

+The branch _no-inline-documentation_ has inline javadoc removed from the code so we don't have visible spoilers during a presentation and we can apply a mob-review approach.

+The tag _MOCKMVC_ shows the **after** module code using MOCKMVC.

 # Requirements

 * maven 3.6.1 (or higher)